-As a vegan I have reduced the impact that the meat and dairy industry has on the environment.
-I volunteer for my local food bank.
-I strive not to waste food by storing it properly and by cooking only what I will consume.
-I buy seasonal food from the local organic farms.
+As a vegan business we have reduced the impact that the meat and dairy industry has on the environment.
+We strive not to waste food by storing it properly and by cooking only what we will consume.
+We buy seasonal food from the local organic farms.

-I support my local businesses.
-I volunteer my time for the local food bank (Trussell Trust).
-I say no to plastic and excess packaging.
-I buy second hand whenever possible.
-I choose reusable products.
-I advocate for corporate responsibility and I join petitions and campaigns.
-I use my social media channels to call out businesses with unsustainable practices.
-I strive to be a minimalist and buy less but use what I already own.
+We support my local businesses.
+We say no to plastic and excess packaging.
+We buy second hand whenever possible.
+We choose reusable products.
+We advocate for corporate responsibility and join petitions and campaigns.
+We use our social media channels to call out businesses with unsustainable practices.
+We strive to consume less and use what we already own.

-I live a conscious life with less waste and consumption.
-I recycle paper, glass, plastic, metal, and old electronics.
-I compost because composting food scraps can reduce climate impact while also recycling nutrients.
-I choose reusable products over #singleuse.
-I buy second hand & I make sure that when I purchase new, the products are produced in an eco-friendly way.
-I work from home, which is powered by Ecotricity, the electricity they supply comes from 100% renewable energy sources.
+We live a conscious life with less waste and consumption.
+We recycle paper, glass, plastic, metal, and old electronics.
+We compost because composting food scraps can reduce climate impact while also recycling nutrients.
+We choose reusable products over #singleuse.
+We buy second hand & make sure that when we purchase new, the products are produced in an eco-friendly way.
+We work from home, which is powered by Ecotricity, the electricity they supply comes from 100% renewable energy sources.
 They use the money from their customers’ bills to build wind turbines and solar parks – so around 25% of their green electricity is actually made by them!
 Their gas is also carbon neutral, which means they offset any emissions created by their gasmills by investing in carbon reduction schemes.
 They are the only energy company in the UK to be recognised by The Vegan Society for their vegan energy.

-Being a vegan means that I don’t buy products tested on animals or use animal byproducts.
-I recycle and compost.
-I have switched to receiving electronic statements and receipts.
-To reduce the paper use (fewer trees cutting), I have registered with the Mailing Preference Service (MPS) so that I won’t receive junk mail.
-I take part in the litter pick up in my local parks and green areas.
-I do not use chemicals in my home.
-I respect the environment and animals.
+We don’t buy products tested on animals or use animal byproducts.
+We recycle and compost.
+We have switched to receiving electronic statements and receipts.
+To reduce the paper use (fewer trees cutting), we have registered with the Mailing Preference Service (MPS) so that we won’t receive junk mail.
+We take part in the litter pick up in our local parks and green areas.
+We do not use chemicals in our homes.
+We respect the environment and animals.